jooapa/klinoff-lang/README.md

 And also Happy to tell youu guys, that klinoff-lang is partnered with EcmaScript, so you HAVE TO leave a empty line at the end of the file.

+A NEW revolutionary feature is here, for the non-users whp doesn't have access to letter `ö` in their keyboard, you can use `o`.

 ## file extension
 The file extension for klinoff language is
 - `.kln`